When it comes to investing, it seems like most long-term success comes down to a few things.

 The willpower thing isn’t easy.
 I was a broke college kid back in 2008, so I never did get to see how I would react if all the money I invested dropped in value each day.
 I like to think that I would have had the willpower to hold tight, but I can’t really be sure.
-As I write this, a lot of people are starting to freak out about the Coronavirus and the recent stock market tumble.
-I’m doing my best not to freak out, but who knows if I have the strength to hold out if things get really bad.
+Sure, there have been dips and bumps along the way over the past decade, but nothing that has really tested my strength that much, so I can’t really be sure how I’ll act if there’s an extended stock market decline.

 The solution to this willpower problem, I’ve always been told, is to allocate some percentage of your portfolio to bonds.
 The idea here is that bonds help smooth out the volatility that comes with stocks.
 When the market has a bad stretch, the portfolio that has some bonds in it won’t do as badly, and hence, the investor with the bond allocation will be less likely to freak out and sell everything.